Ada-Developers-Academy/core/representing-data/problem-solving-with-lists.md

-# Problem Solving With Lists
+# Reading Code With Lists

 ## Introduction

 Lists are a data type.
 Also, lists are a **data structure** that organizes many kinds of data into an ordered list.

 As programmers, we want to have the skills to efficiently and elegantly use lists while we work with data.

-The next stage of proficiency with lists is getting comfortable in representing a list of data as a list in Python.
+We should get comfortable with reading code and recognizing when lists are in play.

 Ways to increase our skill include:
-- getting familiar with list syntax enough that we can recognize lists while reading code
+- Recognizing lists while reading code
-- getting familiar with problem-solving enough that we can recognize lists while reading problems
+- Recognizing lists while reading problems

-Whenever syntax for reading, creating, and using lists is fuzzy in our memories, we should look up that syntax, or refresh our memories with how to use lists.

 ## Learning Goals